Last Updated : 05-December-2023

 Recover Snowflake Object Using Undrop

 This is one of the unique features that are native to Snowflake.
-You can recover the Snowflake object which is accidentally dropped.
+You can recover the Snowflake object that is accidentally dropped.
 A dropped object can be restored using the undrop command in Snowflake, as long as that object is still in the recovery window.

 Some Customers Of Snowflake